 Carnoustie Golf Links

-The Championship Course has hosted eight Open Championships, two Women’s Open’s and two Seniors Open’s making it one of the very few to have done so in the UK.
-It is one of the three courses used for the annual Dunhill Links, the others being Kingsbarns and the Old Course in St Andrews and in 2018 The Open Championship returned to the course.
-The Championship Course was voted The Best Golf Course in the World in 2019 and Best Scottish Golf Course over £100 in 2018.
-Carnoustie Golf Links was also voted Scotland’s Best Golf Experience, Best Clubhouse and Best Catering (The Rookery Restaurant) in 2019, as well as Environmental Golf Course of The Year in 2018.
+The Championship Course has hosted eight Open Championships, two Women’s Open and two Seniors Open making it one of the very few to have done so in the UK.
+It is one of three courses used for the annual Dunhill Links, the others being Kingsbarns and the Old Course in St Andrews and in 2018 The Open Championship returned to the course.
+In 2018, the Championship Course was voted Best Golf Course in Scotland over £100 by the general public, the second time it has won the award in the past three years.

-The Burnside Course oozes character and from the back tees is a splendid test of golf.
-Many of the short holes could grace the top links courses around.
+The Burnside oozes character and from the back tees is a splendid test of golf.
+Many of the short holes could grace the top links courses around with the 5th and 14th in particular providing dramatic challenges for the player who strives to gain his par 3.
 It was on this course in 1953 where the great Ben Hogan shot 70 to help him qualify for the Open Championship which he subsequently won.
-The 1953 Open Championship which Ben Hogan won at Carnoustie was the only Open Championship he ever played in.

 "The Burnside has its own character and charm and is a fine test of golf in its own right - the par of 68 tells you the Burnside is no pushover."Top 100 Golf Courses

 Originally designed by Peter Alliss and the late Dave Thomas, on land that was formerly part of the ladies’ course and Ministry of Defence land, hence the reason why the holes are named after battles.
 The course was opened in 1979.
 Since then many changes have taken place including the most recent investment in two new holes in 2014 bringing the course up to a very testing par 68.